xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 ws -> ( blank | tab | newline ) +
 ```

-Here, blank, tab, and newline are abstract symbols that we use to express the ASCII characters of the same names.
+Here, **blank**, **tab**, and **newline** are abstract symbols that we use to express the ASCII characters of the same names.
 Token *ws* is different from the other tokens in that, when we recognize it, we do not return it to the parser, but rather restart the lexical analysis from the character that follows the whitespace.
 It is the following token that gets returned to the parser.

 Our goal for the lexical analyzer is summarized in Fig. 3.12.
 That table shows, for each lexeme or family of lexemes, which token name is returned to the parser and what attribute value, as discussed in Section 3.1.3, is returned.
 Note that for the six relational operators, symbolic constants LT, LE, and so on are used as the attribute value, in order to indicate which instance of the token **relop** we have found.
 The particular operator found will influence the code that is output from the compiler. □